rishabhsondhiya2000/school/README.md

 # school
-A  School website ful interactive and responsive live on : sdphsschool.great-site.net
+A  School website full interactive and responsive along with admin panel to manage data. live on : sdphsschool.great-site.net